NordcomInc/nordstar/SECURITY.md

 ## Policy

-**Nordcom Group Inc. is committed to the security of its software and the safety of its users.**
+**Nordcom AB is committed to the security of its software and the safety of its users.**

 We will investigate all reported security vulnerabilities promptly and responsibly.
 We will prioritize and address vulnerabilities based on their severity and potential impact to our users.